 The Need to Feel SpecialBy Dr. Margaret Paul

 December 31, 2006

 We all have a need to feel special, but it's how we go about getting the need met that can be either dysfunctional or healthy.

 From the time Jennifer was a little child, she was demanding of attention, especially from her mother, Sarah.
 With two older brothers, Jennifer had a "special" place in the family as the baby and the only girl.
 She made sure to establish a "special" relationship with her mother, who relished the connection since she didn't have much of a relationship with her emotionally distant husband.

 It was easy for Jennifer to control her mother's attention.
 Because her mother was needy for emotional connection and afraid of not being liked, all Jennifer had to do was get angry at her mother and Sarah would capitulate, giving Jennifer the attention she craved.
 Jennifer learned early to control her mother by becoming angry, critical and withholding love when her mother didn't do what she wanted.
 Unwittingly, Sarah contributed to Jennifer's neediness, entitlement issues, and the belief that happiness was dependent on approval and attention from others.

 Jennifer, now in her late 30's, finds herself continuing the pattern she started with her mother - attaching to others in needy and demanding ways.
 The result is she has not been able to have a successful relationship with any of the men she has dated.

-You will stop pulling on others to make you special only when you accept the full responsibility of making yourself feel special.
+You will stop pulling on others to make you feel special only when you accept the full responsibility of learning to love yourself and make yourself feel special.
 This means learning to give yourself all that you may be trying to get from others - treating yourself in the loving ways you desire from others.
 There are many ways of making ourselves feel special.
 Instead of trying to get others to give you what you want, you can practice Inner Bonding and learn to: